guidefari/here_hugo/content/resource/pm-holt.md

 If it's a long project, make sure it has timelines.

 [**By the time something is on the roadmap, it should be researched**](https://pm.holt.courses/lessons/planning/planning-tips)

+## Prioritising
+Impact, risk, cost. this matrix can help a lot with prioritising.